-- Replace the sunflower seeds with pine nuts or toasted chopped pecans or slivered almonds.
+- Replace the sunflower seeds with pine nuts, walnuts, toasted chopped pecans, or slivered almonds.
 Toast the nuts in a dry skillet over medium heat.
 Cook, stirring, just until they are lightly browned and aromatic.

 - For extra color and crunch, add 1/4 cup of shredded carrot or chopped fresh celery to the salad.